 - A client who experienced eye injuries due to an exploding water softener.

 - Parents of a baby boy whose car seat failed in a crash.
 Although the collision was relatively minor, the child’s skull was crushed and he received brain injuries.
-Slack & Davis argued that the seat was improperly designed to protect children in a side-impact collision.
+Slack Davis Sanger argued that the seat was improperly designed to protect children in a side-impact collision.
 Although a large percentage of collisions are side-impact, most manufacturers do not test their seats’ performance in this type of crash because the government doesn’t require it.

 Finding a Product Liability Attorney

-If you or a member of your family has been injured or even killed as a result of a defective product, contact the product liability attorneys at Slack & Davis today.
+If you or a member of your family has been injured or even killed as a result of a defective product, contact the product liability attorneys at Slack Davis Sanger today.
 You are entitled to fair compensation for your hardship and suffering.
-The product liability lawyers of Slack & Davis will handle your case with respect for your sensitive situation, while at the same time fighting tirelessly for your rights.
+The product liability lawyers of Slack Davis Sanger will handle your case with respect for your sensitive situation, while at the same time fighting tirelessly for your rights.
 Call 1-800-455-8686 for a free case evaluation.